 What is Separation Anxiety?

-Dogs who bark, house soil, are destructive and show anxious behaviour before you leave are often sufferers from separation anxiety.
-Some may not show obvious signs, but may perhaps have accidents inside the house when they are otherwise well trained.
+Dogs who bark, house soil, are destructive and show anxious behavior before you leave are often sufferers from separation anxiety.
+Some may not show obvious signs, but may perhaps have accidents inside the house when they are otherwise well trained, or can even start losing weight.
 Obsessive chewers are often trying to cope with their problems in a different way.
-Those dogs that are driving your neighbours mad by barking all day, may actually be suffering from distress and separation anxiety.
+Those dogs that are driving your neighbors mad by barking all day, may actually be suffering from distress and separation anxiety.

 Why Does Separation Anxiety Occur?

-It is thought that there may be a genetic basis for separation anxiety, so unfortunately some dogs will develop separation anxiety despite being otherwise well trained and socialised.
+It is thought that there may be a genetic basis for separation anxiety, so, unfortunately, some dogs will develop separation anxiety despite being otherwise well trained and socialized.
 Dogs that are hyper-attached to their owners and rarely left alone can suffer badly if they have never been taught to be alone.

 Simply put, dogs are a sociable beast.
 They are not really built to be alone all day while you work.
 They tend to naturally live in groups so the way our modern dog usually lives is fairly unusual.